-Legalization allows previously undocumented immigrants to come out of the shadows, reducing risks of workplace exploitation.
+Legalization allows unauthorized immigrants to come out of the shadows, reducing risks of workplace exploitation and increasing mobility.

 Legalization can address some humanitarian and political concerns by allowing access to social services, higher education, and equal protection under the law.

 Legalization programs may attract more unauthorized immigration, which may have security implications.

 Legalization may have negative consequences for workers who compete with newly regularized immigrants, through increased competition for jobs and lower wages.

 Government budgets may be negatively affected due to increased spending on social services and use of tax credits.